 December 21, 2022

-Ex Libris®, part of Clarivate, is pleased to announce that University System of Maryland and Affiliated Institutions Library Consortium (USMAI) has selected the Ex Libris Alma® library management system and Primo library discovery service.
+Ex Libris® integrated library system, part of Clarivate, is pleased to announce that University System of Maryland and Affiliated Institutions Library Consortium (USMAI) has selected the Ex Libris Alma® library management system and Primo library discovery service.

 The USMAI Library Consortium includes seventeen college and university libraries from public and private institutions within the State of Maryland and beyond.
 Founded over thirty years ago for the purpose of sharing a single, centrally managed online catalog system, the consortium has expanded its offerings to include additional platforms and tools, no-cost borrowing and lending of physical collections among member institutions, a portfolio of group-licensed electronic information resources, a shared staff development and training program, and other shared expertise and practices.